 Categorizing credit cards can be somewhat confusing for everyone, especially those who are new to credit, but luckily for those in college, there are essentially two types of credit cards available to students:

-So, how do you decide which type of student credit card to apply for?
+How to decide which type of student credit card to apply for

 As a rule of thumb, only consider applying for a student card with rewards if you: